SR-LIO++: LiDAR-Inertial Odometry and Quantized Mapping with Caching-Aware Sweep Reconstruction: Conclusion

 \section{Conclusion}

 In this work, we have introduced SR-LIO++, an advanced LiDAR-Inertial Odometry system that addresses the critical challenge of low-frequency 3D LiDAR data acquisition while maintaining robust real-time performance on computationally constrained platforms.
 Building upon the sweep reconstruction method, we incorporate an intelligent caching mechanism for intermediate surface parameters.
 This architecture effectively eliminates redundant processing of overlapping segments in consecutive reconstructed sweeps, thereby breaking the traditional linear scaling between computational load and output frequency enhancement.
-Then, we present a groundbreaking quantization scheme for map point management utilizing index table mapping.
+Then, we present a quantization scheme for map point management utilizing index table mapping.
 Our approach achieves a remarkable reduction in memory requirements by transitioning from 64-bit floating-point to compact 8-bit char formats for 3D point storage, while maintaining full reconstruction capability.
 We also have reformulated the computationally expensive nearest neighbor search operations by transforming the underlying Euclidean distance calculations from 64-bit floating-point arithmetic to optimized 16-bit/32-bit integer domains.
 This innovation yields substantial improvements in both computational efficiency and memory utilization.
 Comprehensive experimental evaluation across diverse hardware platforms (including embedded systems) and multiple public datasets demonstrates that SR-LIO++ consistently maintains state-of-the-art localization accuracy while achieving unprecedented computational efficiency.
 Most notably, the system successfully attains 20\,Hz real-time state estimation on a Raspberry Pi 4B single-board computer, representing a significant advancement in frequency-enhanced LIO systems for resource-constrained computing platforms.
-Future work will focus on deploying SR-LIO++ on unmanned aerial vehicles (UAVs) and quadruped robots to enable broader applications.
+Future work will focus on deploying SR-LIO++ in LiDAR-based autonomous exploration framework.

+\begin{acks} This research was partially conducted by ACCESS – AI Chip Center for Emerging Smart Systems, supported by the InnoHK initiative of the Innovation and Technology Commission of the Hong Kong Special Administrative Region Government, and was partially conducted by National Natural Science Foundation of China (62122029, 62472184) and the Fundamental Research Funds for the Central Universities. \end{acks}